 TMJ Treatment in Pevely, MO.
 Temporomandibular Joint Dysfunction (TMD), often known more generally as TMJ disorder or TMJ pain, affects the jaw joint and surrounding muscles, leading to discomfort and restricted movement that can impact everyday activities.
-The TMJ, or temporomandibular joint, connects your jawbone to your skull and enables essential movements such as chewing, speaking, and yawning.
-When this joint or the nearby muscles experience strain or dysfunction, even routine actions can become uncomfortable or painful.
+The temporomandibular joint (TMJ) is the hinge connecting your jawbone to your skull, playing a big part in functions like talking, chewing, and yawning.
+If the TMJ or its supporting muscles are strained or damaged, regular actions like speaking and eating may become difficult or painful.

 For residents in Pevely, MO, TMD symptoms can disrupt everything from dining to getting a full night’s rest for those in Pevely, MO.
-At Axes Physical Therapy, our Pevely, MO physical therapists are dedicated to providing personalized TMD treatment that alleviates pain and helps patients return to their normal lives comfortably.
+At Axes Physical Therapy, our Pevely, MO physical therapists specialize in TMD treatments that relieve pain and restore comfort to patients’ everyday routines.
 Our TMJ therapy can be found at our Ballwin, MO location located just off Manchester/HWY 141.
 Feel free to reach out online, schedule an appointment, or call our Ballwin location at (636) 493-8642 to begin your treatment.

 What Is Temporomandibular Joint Dysfunction (TMD)?

-Temporomandibular Joint Dysfunction (TMD) encompasses a group of conditions affecting the temporomandibular joint (TMJ), the complex hinge that connects the lower jaw (mandible) to the temporal bone of the skull.
-The TMJ is located near each ear and is unique for its ability to perform both hinge and sliding motions, essential for chewing, speaking, and various jaw movements.
+Temporomandibular Joint Dysfunction (TMD) refers to a set of conditions that impact the temporomandibular joint (TMJ), a critical hinge connecting the lower jaw (mandible) to the temporal bone.
+Positioned just in front of the ears, the TMJ stands out for its dual capabilities, enabling both hinge and sliding motions vital for eating, talking, and other jaw functions.
 Its range of motion and versatility make it one of the body’s most intricate and frequently used joints.

 Anatomy of the Temporomandibular Joint (TMJ)